kkdj20/TFT_Randomizer/README.md

 # Usage:

-Download **tft-randomizer-1.0.0 Setup.exe** from releases.
+Download **tft-randomizer-1.0.0 Setup.exe** from releases, located directly to the right of this page.
 Only available for Windows at this time.

 Run the executable which will install tft-randomizer to **C:\Users\\[User]\AppData\Local\tft_randomizer\tft_randomizer.exe**